The Hottest MCs and Rap Battles from UK and around the Globe.

 Grime emerged from Bow, East London with its origins on UK pirate radio stations[ such as Rinse FM, Deja Vu FM, Freeze 92.7 and Major FM.com which were essential to the evolution of the genre.
 At this point, the style was known by a number of names, including 8-bar (meaning 8 bar verse patterns), nu shape (which encouraged more complex 16 bar and 32 bar verse patterns), sublow (a reference to the very low bassline frequencies, often around 40 Hz, as well as eskibeat, a term applied specifically to a style initially developed by Wiley and his collaborators, incorporating dance and electro elements.
 This indicated the movement of UK garage away from its house influences towards darker themes and sounds.
 Among the first tracks to be labelled “grime” as a genre in itself were “Eskimo” by Wiley and “Pulse X” by Musical Mob.

-A few of the better known UK Grime artists:
+A few of the better known original UK Grime artists:

 P Money is a Grime MC from South London.